.ChemGlobe

 Sources:Found in ores called argentite (AgS), light ruby silver (Ag3AsS3), dark ruby silver(Ag3SbS3) and brittle silver.

 Use(s):Used in alloys for jewelry and in other compounds for photography.
-It is also a good conductor, but expensive.
+It is also a good electrical conductor, but expensive.